Thalidomide babies: Birth defects caused by a 'harmless' pill 60 years ago | DW | 27.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-One pill during a pregnancy was enough: thousands of children worldwide were born with severe deformities.
+One pill during a pregnancy was enough, resulting in thousands of children worldwide born with severe deformities.
 In 1961, the manufacturer took thalidomide off the market.
 Survivors are still living with its effects.

 Thalidomide survivors mark this year's 60th anniversary of the drug being taken off the market by talking about their lives

-In April 1962 Gunhild Krämer-Kornja was born in the small town of Allendorf.
-She had short arms, four fingers on each hand, some of which had grown together, and her rectum was on the side of her hip.
+In April 1962, Gunhild Krämer-Kornja was born in the small German town of Allendorf.
+She had short arms, four fingers on each hand — some of which had grown together — and her rectum was on the side of her hip.
 The doctor was not sure how long she would live.
 A pastor was called for an emergency baptism.

-Many operations and long months in a rehabilitation center far from home followed.
-Gunhild subsequently became the first child with a disability to attend school in her village.
-The janitor built a desk to accommodate her limited reach.
+But she survived, after many operations and long months in a rehabilitation center far from home.
+She subsequently became the first child with a disability to attend school in her village, with the janitor building a desk to accommodate her limited reach.

 "Just saying it won't work isn't enough," was her mother's motto.
 "First we have to try it."
-Gunhild would ride her bike and scooter, fall, but get up and try again.
+The young girl would ride her bike and scooter, fall, but get up and try again.

 During puberty, she struggled to accept her own body.
 She had dark thoughts and even tried to kill herself.
 But in the end, she survived and leads a full life: She learned martial arts and earned a brown belt in Jiu-Jitsu.
 For 23 years she worked at the civil registry office.
 She married and gave birth to a healthy daughter.